Lucid Motors: The past, present, and future of the EV automaker

 Next, the Air prototype beat a Tesla Model S head to head in a quarter-mile race, clocking in at 9.9 seconds.
 Not to be outdone, Lucid’s tri-motor Air then beat the Tesla Model S Plaid prototypes track record at Laguna Seca.
 While Tesla eventually regained the crown of the fastest production vehicle, the performance from Lucid turned some heads and helped the automaker gain fanfare.

-As the Air sedan moves closer to mass production at its new AMP-1 facility, there are four variations planned to deliver over the course of the next year.
+As the Air sedan continues mass production at its new AMP-1 facility, there are four variations planned to deliver over the course of the next year.
 Here is a breakdown of some of their specs, sorted by anticipated delivery.